SakoDroid/telego/README.md

 ## License

-telego is licensed under [MIT lisence](https://en.wikipedia.org/wiki/MIT_License).
+Telego is licensed under [MIT lisence](https://en.wikipedia.org/wiki/MIT_License).
 Which means it can be used for commercial and private apps and can be modified.

 ---------------------------